-What is Direct Mail Marketing?
+Direct Mail Marketing

-Understanding Direct Mail Marketing in B2B Sales
+What Direct Mail Marketing means in practice

 It matters because it consistently outperforms crowded digital channels in engagement and response.
-Industry studies show direct mail campaigns deliver average response rates around 4.4%, far higher than typical email response rates near 0.12%.presortinc.com The 2023 ANA Response Rate benchmarks indicate that mail to existing "house" lists can generate ROI above 160%, outperforming email, paid search, and social ads.franklinmadisondirect.com For sales development teams tasked with reaching senior decision-makers inundated with email, a well-crafted physical piece can be the touch that finally gets noticed.
+Industry studies show direct mail campaigns deliver average response rates around 4.4%, far higher than typical email response rates near 0.12%.
+The 2023 ANA Response Rate benchmarks indicate that mail to existing "house" lists can generate ROI above 160%, outperforming email, paid search, and social ads.
+For sales development teams tasked with reaching senior decision-makers inundated with email, a well-crafted physical piece can be the touch that finally gets noticed.

 Modern B2B sales organizations rarely run direct mail in isolation.
 Instead, they embed it into multi-channel outbound sequences: targeted list building, initial cold emails and LinkedIn touches, a timed mail drop to top accounts, and coordinated SDR follow-up calls and emails once delivery is confirmed.
 Platforms like Sendoso, Reachdesk, Postal.io, PFL, and Lob integrate with CRMs to trigger, track, and personalize mail based on sales engagement, intent signals, or stage in the buying journey.